guoyingshou/religion-19c-dh/syllabus.md

 ## Course description

-The United States today has the highest rates of religious participation of any western democracy; of all the nations in the world, the United States is the most religiously diverse.
-The state of religion in the United States can be traced back to the nineteenth-century, which saw the flowering of America's astonishing religious diversity.
-In this course you will encounter an alliance of skeptics and believers who helped push through disestablishment; Baptist and Methodist revivalists;
+During the American Revolution and the following decades, the state and federal governments cut their financial and constitutional support for established churches.
+Though many at the time predicted the demise of Christianity, the result was a flowering of an astonishing diversity of religions.
+In this course you will read the writings of the many individuals and groups that lived out their religion in the nineteenth-century United States: the alliance of skeptics and believers who supported disestablishment; Baptist and Methodists revivalists;
-Catholic priests, missionaries, nuns, and laypeople; Cherokee rituals;
+Catholic priests, missionaries, and animists; founders of new religions such as Mormonism and Christian Science; Reform and Orthodox Jews;
+African-Americans; metaphysicians; liberal and conservative Protestants;
-slave religions; new religious traditions like Mormonism and Christian Science; Reform and Orthodox Jews; and liberal and conservative Protestants.
-We will try to make sense of that diversity through a set of unifying questions: how mainstream and minority faiths related to one another, especially in the public sphere; how people experienced religion in their everyday lives; how religions waxed and waned in popularity; how religions or religious people changed society and laws;
+agnostics and atheists.
+We will make sense of that diversity by asking and answering a set of unifying questions: How did mainstream and minority faiths relate to one another especially in the public sphere?
-how new forms of religious expression developed; how new religions sprang up in the United States; how religions were imported from Europe, Asia, Africa, and South America; and how religious participation and secularism grew hand in hand.
+How did people experience religion in their everyday religious people changed laws and society?
+How were new forms of religious expression devlop?
+How were new religions founded?
+How were religions imported from Europe, Asia, Africa, and South America, and how did those religions adapt?
+How did Americans become more religious and more secular at the same time?

-The centerpiece of this class will be making a digital history project: you will do your own original research into nineteenth-century sources to make a digital map of nineteenth-century religion in Boston and the surrounding towns.
-This digital project will let you use what you've learned about history in this class to make your own piece of historical work.
-In this history class as shop class, you'll learn digital skills---writing, publishing, mapping, analyzing---that are widely useful beyond the study of the past.
-No particular set of historical or digital skills is a prerequisite for this class, though taking a U.S. history survey would help.
+The centerpiece of this class will be a digital history project: you will do your own original research into nineteenth-century sources to make a digital map of religion in Boston over the nineteenth century.
+Creating this project will teach yout the skills of a historian---reseaching, writing, analyzing---and will let you put what you'll learn in this class to work on the ground.
+In this history class as shop class, you'll also learn digital and project skills---publishing, mapping, encoding, collaborating, communicating, managing---that are widely useful in government, business, and reseach outside the academy.

 This class is divided into three phases: *bootstrapping* (weeks 1--3), in which you will quickly gain a basic competency in the history of